Career Advice for Students at Duke

 Cal Newport’s So Good They Can’t Ignore You is basically the one career book you need.
 It’s a practical, straightforward approach of doing something you’re good at, building career capital through that skill, and then leveraging that capital into doing more of what you want and less of what you don’t.
 Rinse and repeat.

-The beauty of it is that it effectively doesn’t matter where you start so long as you start somewhere that moderately holds your interest.
+The beauty of it is that it doesn’t really matter where you start so long as you start somewhere that moderately holds your interest.
 Invest in yourself and others, grow, and keep an eye out for where you might want to grow into next.

 I won’t rehash the rest of the book here.
 Just go read it.